theodorklauritzen/VismaCalendar/README.md

 # VismaCalendar
-This a a webpage that renders the timetable for Visma in school
+This is a webpage that renders the timetable for Visma in school.